CTSRD-CHERI/TestRIG/README.md

 [opam](http://opam.ocaml.org/) by following the instructions from the [Sail wiki](https://github.com/rems-project/sail/wiki/OPAMInstall).

-The dependencies for ibex are verilator:
+The dependencies for Ibex are verilator:
 - `sudo apt-get install verilator`

 ### Default Configuration